masonelmore/esi/docs/UniverseApi.md

 > []int32 GetUniverseGroups(ctx, optional)
 Get item groups

-Get a list of item groups  --- Alternate route: `/dev/universe/groups/`  Alternate route: `/legacy/universe/groups/`  Alternate route: `/v1/universe/groups/`  --- This route expires daily at 11:05
+Get a list of item groups  ---  This route expires daily at 11:05

 ### Required Parameters